Mongalkote: History

-During the long Hindu and Buddhist periods, Mongalkote was obviously an important centre of activity.
-It is even thought that it had links with adjoining Gopbhum.
-However, not much is known about the period.

-See also - Kogram, for Ujani or Ujaninagar, which included the present day Mongalkote.
-Binoy Ghosh says that Mongalkote was witness to Hindu-Muslim conflicts at the time of advent of Muslim rule.
-It is known as a place of eighteen aulias.
-Regarding this period a description was given to Rakhaldas Bandyopadhaya by Mongalkote resident, Maulavi Mohammad Ismail.
-According to the description, Mongalkote was ruled by a brave Hindu king Bikramjit Ghosh.

-Seventeen (or eighteen) Muslim religious warriors or ghazis came to defeat the kafirs and occupy Mongalkote.
-The ghazis were killed, in battle, one by one, and were buried at Mongalkote.
-In the end a ghazi named Ghaznabi, killed the Hindu king and occupied Mongalkote.
-That was the beginning of Muslim rule in Mongalkote.
-The period of conflict was subsequently followed by a long period of amity amongst Hindus and Muslims.

 Geography

 Physiography

 Mangolkote is in the flat alluvial Kanksa Ketugram plain, which lies along the Ajay.

 Police station

 Mongalkote police station has jurisdiction over Mongalkote CD block.
 The area covered is 364.05 km2.

 Urbanisation

 88.44% of the population of Katwa subdivision live in the rural areas.
 Only 11.56% of the population live in the urban areas.
 The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 As per the 2011 Census of India Mongalkote had a total population of 11,537, of which 5,876 (51%) were males and 5,661 (49%) were females.
 Population below 6 years was 1,508.
 The total number of literates in Mongalkote was 6,398 (63.79% of the population over 6 years).

 Transport

 The State Highway 7, running from Rajgram (in Murshidabad district) to Midnapore (in Paschim Medinipur district), passes through Mongalkote.